The Science of Hand Washing

 learn best through repetition and reinforcement.
 You

-pictures or posters (collages are great for preschoolers who
+pictures or posters (collages are great for younger preschoolers who

 skits about getting germs on your hands, hand washing,